Tulip-Dev/tulip/doc/python/apichanges.rst

 Formerly, the class :class:`tlp.DataSet` was used to transmit parameters to the algorithms that can be executed on an instance of a :class:`tlp.Graph` class (see :ref:`Applying an algorithm on a graph <applyGraphAlgorithm>`).

-For commodity of use in the Python world, that class is now internally mapped to a dictionnary indexed by string keys (parameters names).
+For commodity of use in the Python world, that class is now internally mapped to a dictionary indexed by string keys (parameters names).
-To get a dictionnary filled with default parameters for an algorithm, you can use the :func:`tlp.getDefaultPluginParameters` function.
+To get a dictionary filled with default parameters for an algorithm, you can use the :func:`tlp.getDefaultPluginParameters` function.

 Nevertheless for backward compatibilty, it is still possible to create